xpack/arm-linux-files/README.md

 ...
 ```

 During the install, the default selections were used.
-You might want
-to add your own user (_primus_ is latin for _first_) and configure
-local settings.

 - Language: English
 - Country: United States